 Printing something this massive was not an easy task.
 We sectioned the surface area into 9″ x 9″ squares that aligned with the roads.
 We would then also section the tall skyscrapers into parts that were no larger than 9 inches in height.

+Large format 3D printing means long 3D print times – and this project certainly did not disappoint in that department.
 In total there was over 3,000 hours of printing time!

 This mini version (pictured to the right) was sectioned off and assembled in a similar, but simpler fashion.
 Just about everything, except for the call-outs, are the same on this detailed smaller model.
 This means there was a lot of small plants that needed to be glued and assembled.